samvera/hyrax/README.md

 bin/rails hyrax:default_admin_set:create
 ```

+This command also makes sure that Hyrax's built-in workflows are loaded for your application and available for the default administrative set.

 **NOTE**: You will want to run this command the first time this code is deployed to a new environment as well.

 ## Generate a work type